raredd/regex/regex.md

-`[ ]`   |define character class, matches any one of the characters contained within the brackets `\`     |escapes next character, i.e., modify the meaning of the next character `\N`    |matches the text from the N<sup>th</sup> group `^`     |if the first character of a class, negates that class `-`     |unless first, last, or escaped (i.e., `[ad-]`: match a, d, or -), used for a range (`[a-b]`: match any character in the range from a to b)
+`[ ]`   |define character class, matches any one of the characters contained within the brackets `\`     |escapes next character, i.e., modify the meaning of the next character `\N`    |matches the text from the N<sup>th</sup> group `\K`    |resets the beginning of the match to the current position (this only affects what is reported as the full match) `^`     |if the first character of a class, negates that class `-`     |unless first, last, or escaped (i.e., `[ad-]`: match a, d, or -), used for a range (`[a-b]`: match any character in the range from a to b)